Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Trace

-A **trace** is a series of events that represent a vulnerability.
-Traces are generated by the *engine* anytime that a series of events matches a runtime *rule*.
-Traces can be viewed in the *TeamServer*.
+A trace is a series of events that represent a vulnerability.
+Traces are generated by the *engine* any time that a series of events matches a runtime **rule**.

 ---

 ## Tracked

-When data flows from an *untrusted data source* into an *object*, that *object* is considered **tracked**.
-When data from a tracked *object* flows into another *object* through a *propagator*, then that *object* is also tracked. *Events* can be defined in *rules* that consider whether an *object* is tracked or not as part of the *event* definition.
+When data flows from an **untrusted data source** into an **object**, that object is considered **tracked**.
+When data from a tracked object flows into another object through a **propagator**, that *object* is also tracked. **Events** can be defined in **rules** that consider whether an object is tracked or not as part of the event definition.

 ---

 ## Trigger

-A **trigger** is part of a *rule* pattern that indicates that the Contrast *engine* should go back through the collected *events* to see if that *rule* has been matched.
+A trigger is part of a **rule** pattern that indicates that the Contrast **engine** should go back through the collected **events** to see if that rule has been matched.

 ---

 ## Untrusted Data Source

-This is a **source** of dangerous input to the application.
-It's typically directly from the end user and an HTTP request, but it could be from a back-end partner feed, the application's own database, or any other source considered unsafe.
+An untrusted data source is a **source** of dangerous input to the application.
+It typically comes directly from the end user and an HTTP request, but it could be from a back-end partner feed, the application's database or any other source considered unsafe.